The Branch – Isaiah 11

-Isaiah and other prophets sometimes referred to the coming Messiah as a “Branch”.
+Isaiah and other prophets sometimes refer to the coming Messiah as the “Branch”.
+For instance, in one prophecy found in chapter 11, Isaiah writes:

 And a Branch shall grow out of his roots.